krishna-pandey-git/Conference_Central/README.md

 ## Inequality filter on two different property

-Issue : we can apply inequality operator on two different property in a query.
+Issue : we can't apply inequality operator on two different property in a query.
 Its a datastore rule that we can not change.
 Solution: First we will apply only the first inequality and then get the result in a list of sessions.
 Then we copy the whole list
 	in a different list.
 Now while iterating over the previous list we will remove the object from the second list if it does not satisfy the second inequality condition on different poperty.